Elenaslove/Model-and-code/README.md

 # TSPLO-BDGRU-BP.py the file is code for our research model.
 # best model.py the file is code for our research best parameters model.
 # carbon_esdata.csv the file is region dataset.
-# Beijing.shp the file is Division of Beijing areas.
 # Spatial analytics.py the file is code for our research Spatial analytics.
+# Causal inference.py is code related to causal analysis.
 # TSPLO.m the file is code for TSPLO algorithm.